sanposhiho/gomockhandler/README.md

 # gomockhandler

-gomockhandler is simple wrapper of mockgen.
+gomockhandler is simple wrapper of [mockgen](https://github.com/golang/mock) .

 - You can use the same options as mockgen to generate mocks.
 - You can check if mock is up to date.